Finite Blocklength Analysis of Energy Harvesting Channels: Finite Blocklength Achievability bound for EH-AWGN

-We shall use the average probability of error criterion here.
+This section deals with the proof of Theorem \ref{TH1}, part $1$).
 Let $0<\varepsilon<1$ be given.
-We shall construct a code for the EH-AWGN channel, using random coding technique, which will have average probability of error not more than $\varepsilon$.
+We shall construct a code for the EH-AWGN channel, which will have maximal probability of error not more than $\varepsilon$.
 Assume the buffer is empty at the beginning.
+This gives the worst case scenario, for if the buffer were nonempty at the start it could only help communications and therefore, our bound would still hold.
 The coding scheme we propose has two phases; namely a saving phase and a transmission phase.
 This is known in literature as the \textit{save and transmit scheme} (see \cite{Uluk1}).